Kayomn/Ona/documentation/building.md

 Above is an example of a module configuration file.
 The file itself dictates the target type, as well as any internal dependencies (under `dependencies`) on top of any external ones (under `libraries`).

+To build the engine modules, open a terminal session located in the root of the project folder and type `./build-engine.py`.

 ## Extensions

 Alongside modules, Ona also supports runtime-loaded extensions in the form of shared libraries (otherwise known as dynamic-link libraries on Windows).
 Currently, extensions are only permitted to be single-file C++ programs that are placed within `ext/`.
 During the build process, the script will enter the extensions directory and compile and link each extension source file into its own shared object / DLL.

+To build engine extensions, open a terminal session located in the root of the project folder and type `./build-extensions.py`.

 ## Dependencies